 Strawberries in Golden Sake Sauce

-Local strawberries are finally available in abundance at the produce market down the hill.
-They are medium sized berries, deeply red, fragrant and sweetly delicious.
+Finally!
+Local strawberries are now available in abundance at the produce market down the hill from my house.
+These local berries are medium-sized and deeply red.
+They are also fragrant and sweetly delicious.
+Thrilled to find them I bought my fair share.

-A few years ago a recipe with sake in it woud not have appealed to me.
+A few years ago a recipe with sake in it would not have appealed to me.
 The only sake that I had ever tasted was dry and flat.
-It was served from a large bottle of ordinary sake that can be found at almost any liquor store.
-This is the type of sake that is often served warmed.
+It was served from a large bottle of ordinary sake, the kind that can be found at almost any liquor store.
+This type of sake is often served warm.
+While the warmth is nice on a cool day, the flavor is often uninspiring.

-Lately there has been a lot more publicity for higher quality Junmai Ginjo sake, a finer quality of sake that is better served chilled, much like a glass of white wine.
+Lately, however, there is a lot more publicity for higher quality Junmai Ginjo sake.
+It is a finer quality of sake and is better served chilled, like a glass of white wine.
 This type of sake comes in bottles much like wine bottles and is described according to flavor topnots and type of finish.
 These sakes are often rated according to a scale of sweetness that helps the consumer to make appropriate food and sake pairings.
 I have tasted some delicious sakes in this category.

-One of my favorite sakes is made right here in the Pacific Northwest.
-It is produced at the only American owned sake brewery in the world.
-The brand is Momokawa and it comes in four distinct varieties, Silver, Diamond, Ruby and Pearl.
-It is readily available at most grocery stores in the Pacific Northwest.
-It is sold in a distincitive blue bottle.
+One of my favorite sakes comes from right here in the Pacific Northwest.
+Produced at SakeOne, America’s first successful craft sake producer, I find it particularly interesting.
+The brand is Momokawa and it comes in several distinct varieties.
+This sake is easy to obtain at most grocery stores in the Pacific Northwest.

 Strawberries in Golden Sake Sauce